Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models¶

 Main Results (SD v1.5, ImageReward + VILA/PickScore)¶

-Key figures: At \(w=0.5\), DB-MPA achieves 85–90% of the performance of each independently fine-tuned model on both rewards, whereas RS reaches only 60–70%.
+Key numerical feature: At \(w=0.5\), DB-MPA achieves approximately 85-90% of the performance of individual fine-tuned models for both rewards, whereas RS only reaches 60-70%.

 Ablation Study¶

-| Method | Inference Overhead | Performance (vs. MORL) |
+| Method | Inference Overhead | Performance (vs MORL) |

 |---|---|---|